hitman-kai/darkdrop/README.md

 ## DESCRIPTION

-DarkDrop enables irreversible, anonymous value transfers on Solana mainnet using temporary burner keypairs.
+DarkDrop enables irreversible, anonymous value transfers on Solana mainnet or devnet using temporary burner keypairs.

 The sender funds a freshly generated keypair and receives a claim code (base58 private key or AES-encrypted variant).
 The receiver imports the burner, sweeps funds to their main wallet, and the burner is discarded.